TropicalCube/ParallelChess/README.md

 Entry 14: Fixed a bug and made code more dynamic.
 Minor changes only.

 Entry 15: Added end game popup, and a button to play again and reset game state to base.

+Entry 16: Added Nav bar, to select from three different modes.
+Can play checkers vs AI, local multiplayer, and AI vs AI.
+The home screen is set to AI vs AI.
+Implemented an "easy mode" ai which just does moves at random.